Get a No Obligation Cash Offer or Home Value

 ❌ Selling Without Court Approval

-Trying to close a sale before the court authorizes it can cause title issues or legal delays.
+Attempting to finalize a sale before obtaining proper court authorization can create serious title issues and legal complications.

 ❌ Underestimating the Timeline

-Even straightforward probate cases take 6–9 months.
-Plan accordingly and be transparent with potential buyers.
+Even straightforward probate cases typically take 6–9 months.
+Plan your strategy accordingly and maintain transparency with potential buyers about the timeframe.

 ❌ Over-Spending on Repairs

-While improving the home before sale is tempting, major upgrades often don’t pay off.
-A clean, honest presentation is often enough — especially if selling to an investor.
+While improving the property before sale is tempting, major renovations rarely deliver a full return on investment.
+A clean, honest presentation is often sufficient—especially when selling to an experienced investor like MyPropertyHelp.

 ❌ Poor Communication with Heirs

-Lack of coordination between heirs and representatives can derail the sale.
-Document agreements, and consider mediation if needed.
+Lack of clear communication between heirs and personal representatives can quickly derail the sale process.
+Document all agreements in writing, and consider professional mediation if conflicts arise.

 Why Work with a Probate Specialist in Portland?